 What is the minimum length of an assured shorthold tenancy?

 03-10-2022 | Legal Advice for LandlordsFinding good tenants can feel like you’ve struck gold.
 Problems can start to arise, however, when your tenants aren’t adhering to agreed standards.
-This is when you may find yourself flicking through your tenancy agreement to double-check your assured shorthold tenancy length.
+This is when you may find yourself flicking through your tenancy agreement to double-check how long an assured shorthold tenancy agreement is.

 Minimum AST length

 There was a time when the minimum AST length was six months.
 However, this was removed by the Housing Act 1996.
 As per Section 19A, it is now perfectly legal to offer a shorter let.
-Typically, AST’s are six or 12 months long, but this isn’t to say that either party can’t extend the tenancy or agree in advance for it to be longer – or shorter!
+Typically, AST’s are six or twelve months long, but this isn’t to say that either party can’t extend the tenancy or agree in advance for it to be either longer or shorter!

 Whilst an AST can last for any duration, tenants have a legal right to stay in a property for a minimum of six months.
-This applies whether the AST was for a shorter term than this or not.
+This applies whether the AST was originally for a shorter term than this or not.

 This simply means that you cannot use a Section 21 to obtain accelerated possession until after those initial six months of the tenancy.
 You can, however, serve a Section 8 if you have the grounds to do so.
 More on that in the section below.